Lake Edward Sanatorium: Territory access

-The railway was the only access to lake Edward and the telegraph was the only means to communicate with Québec city to order material or technical help.
+The railway was the only access to lake Édouard and the telegraph was the only means to communicate with Québec city to order material or technical help.
 In 1961, a gravel road reached the road no 155 and the village of La Tuque, but only during the winter when the Bostonnais river was frozen.
 The bridge on the river was opened on October 13, 1963.
 The 25 km road was asphalted in 1983.
 The distance by road is 58 km to La Tuque and 295 km to Québec.

-By autumn 1886., the :fr:Quebec and Lake St-John Railway reached lake Edward and, in 1888, Roberval village at lake St John (the Canadian National Railway bought the company in 1918).
-A railway station with telegraph, a dormitory, a shunting yard, a water tower, a coal shed and a repair shop for steam locomotive were built near lake Edward, 179 km from Québec city, midway to lake St-John.
+By autumn 1886., the :fr:Quebec and Lake St-John Railway reached lake Édouard and, in 1888, Roberval village at lake Saint-Jean (the Canadian National Railway bought the company in 1918).
+A railway station with telegraph, a dormitory, a shunting yard, a water tower, a coal shed and a repair shop for steam locomotive were built near lake Édouard, 179 km from Québec city, midway to lake Saint-Jean.
 The six service doors of the repair shop (train roundhouse, called the "Rotonde") were set in a semi-circle allowing access to steam locomotives on a large turntable.
 The coming of the railway workers marked the beginning of the village of Lac-Édouard, Quebec.

 The railway opened a large forested area and wealthy Americans rented tracts of land for hunting and fishing from the Québec government.
 In 1886, the Triton Fish and Game Club opened on a nearby lake.
 In 1888, the Paradise Fin and Feather Club, with Kit Clarke as treasurer, had some camps on Paradise island of lake Edward (today Ziegfeld island, bought in 1908 and sold in 1932).
 The railway "Time Table" folder of the summer 1894 listed 14 clubs along the railway.
 In 1903, a forest fire ended all lumber operation in the region.
 There was no longer a need to operate the dam on the Batiscan river to control water level for lumber transport and the operator's house became vacant.
 The owner, Sir Richard Turner, used the house as a fishing camp; he also owned the sawmill of the village and the steam boat used to bring the lumber from as far as Steam Boat Bay.